Actindo-AG/Documentation/PIM/Integration/03_ManageAttributeGroups.md

 #### Change the order of attributes within a group

 The order of attributes within an attribute group in the *ATTRIBUTE GROUPS* tab equals to the order of attributes within a group in the product view.
 You can change the order to display a certain attribute in a different place in the attribute group when creating or editing a product.
 The procedure to change the order of attributes within attribute groups and sub-groups is identical.
-Just select the sattribute ub-group instead of the group and follow the steps described below.
+Just select the attribute sub-group instead of the group and follow the steps described below.

 *PIM > Settings > Tab ATTRIBUTE GROUPS*